loganhartford/portfolio-site/_mechatronicsprojects/(0) WeedWarden.md

 ![alt text](https://res.cloudinary.com/dlfqn0wvp/image/upload/v1748021645/portfolio-site/WeedWarden/Software/CV/val_huyfny.jpg "Outdoor Base Performance")

 ### Model Type
 The default type of YOLO model returns the coordinates of a bounding box around identified objects.
-Since we need to locate the base of the weed in order to remove it, I was not sure how we could use a bounding box to accuratey locate the center.
+Since we need to locate the base of the weed in order to remove it, I was not sure how we could use a bounding box to accurately locate the center.
 I thought of first training the model to predict a small back around the base, but this seemed silly.
 Luckily before I wasted too much time, I discovered that YOLO also has 'Pose' versions of their models.
 The pose models can be trained to predict key points along an object in addition to a bounding box.
 This was exactly what I was looking for.
 The pose model I made for labelling can be seen below.

 ![alt text](https://res.cloudinary.com/dlfqn0wvp/image/upload/v1748103220/portfolio-site/WeedWarden/Software/CV/model_ag8aib.jpg "Pose Model")